lijm1358/MSS_WaveUNet/README.md

 Or, you can use your own dataset to train the WaveUNet model, but you may need to use your own data processing method or script.

 ## Predict
-You can separate the music into 4 separated stems using `predict.py`: vocal, drum, bass, and others.
+You can separate the music into 4 stems using `predict.py`: vocal, drum, bass, and others.
 Result of the prediction will be saved in `output/song_out_n.wav`. `n` will be the stem numbers, from 0 to 3, each means the drum, bass, others, and vocal.
 ```bash
 python predict.py --path_model model.pt --path_song path/to/song.mp3